 Trish Caldwell has over 27 years of experience in the substance abuse and behavioral health field, including in inpatient, PHP, outpatient, and long-term residential treatment facilities.
-As RCA’s Vice President of Family Services, Trish is passionate about integrating families into each patient’s recovery process, creating meaningful programming to help educate and support families through this journey, and teaching and training staff on how to integrate families as well as the importance of families being involved in recovery.
+As RCA’s Senior Vice President of Clinical Services, Trish is passionate about integrating families into each patient’s recovery process, creating meaningful programming to help educate and support families through this journey, and teaching and training staff on how to integrate families as well as the importance of families being involved in recovery.

 Trish also serves as an Adjunct with Jefferson University, where she teaches psychology, contracts with Lakeside Global Institute to provide trauma trainings for the community, and runs a private practice for people who have experienced trauma, substance use, or ADHD.

 She is also responsible for the Seeds to Recovery Program at RCA at Devon and the Maryland Center for Addiction Treatment.
 This weekend retreat teaches families and their loved one currently in treatment how to heal and laugh as they make their way through the recovery process together.
 It’s important to remind families and their loved ones that they are stronger than this disease and they are fighting this fight together, and keep their bond strong.

 Trish regularly travels to each RCA facility to train staff on family engagement.
 She is also responsible for making RCA a trauma-informed organization and developing the Breaking Free program, which treats trauma alongside addition.

 “Families are often the forgotten patient,” says Trish.
 “It isn’t a guarantee that families will be involved in treatment – but it is at RCA.
 I’m happy to be a part of a continued conversation to make sure we’re including families.”